Cyfrin/Updraft/courses/security/4-puppy-raffle/23-reentrancy-poc/+page.md

 vm.deal(attacker, 1 ether);
 ```

-Next, we'll grab some balances so we're ablee to log our changes after the attack.
+Next, we'll grab some balances so we're able to log our changes after the attack.

 ```js
 uint256 startingAttackContractBalance = address(attackerContract).balance;